Infineon/ota-bootloader-abstraction/source/COMPONENT_MCUBOOT/MCUBOOT_APP_README.md

 [Provisioning Steps for CYW20829 and CYW89829 devices](https://github.com/Infineon/cysecuretools/blob/master/docs/README_CYW20829.md)

 <b>Note:</b>
-- For 20829 and 89829 NORMAL_NO_SECURE mode, MCUBootApp should be built and programmed separately.
+- For 20829 and 89829 NORMAL_NO_SECURE/SECURE mode, MCUBootApp should be built and programmed separately.

 - The Windows version of ModusToolbox 3.2 does not include a Python package.
-Therefore, users are required to install python version 3.10 and the python module CySecureTools 5.0.0.
-For the mcuboot v1.9.3-cypress, CySecureTools v5.0.0 or later is necessary for the 20829 and XMC7200 platforms.
-Additionally, the 89829 platform specifically requires CySecureTools v5.1.0.
+Therefore, users are required to install python version 3.10 and the python module CySecureTools 6.1.0.
+For the mcuboot v1.9.4-cypress, CySecureTools v5.0.0 or later is necessary for the CYW920829 Non-Secure and XMC7200 platforms.
+Additionally, the CYW989829 platform specifically requires CySecureTools v5.1.0.
+Secure LCS and OTA image encryption on CYW920829 platform requires CySecureTools v6.1.0 or higher.

 - The following command can be used in the modus-shell terminal to find the current version of CySecureTools.
     ````